 In definitive terms, company culture also goes by the name of corporate culture.
 That title, however, can be a tad misleading, conjuring up images of huge enterprises and global MNCs.
 Instead, it refers to the climate and internal values of your company's working space – and is certainly not something that is only a concern for large enterprises.

 As a small business owner, the responsibility for cultivating a positive company culture rests squarely on your shoulders.
-While not a pressing issue, such as working capital, customers, or supply chain, the internal culture of your organisation can have a significant impact on many facets of your business, especially in the long run.
+While not a pressing issue, such as working capital, customers, or your supply chain, the internal culture of your organisation can have a significant impact on many facets of your business, especially in the long run.

 To illustrate the importance of company culture, let's take a closer look at what exactly it is, and how it can affect the productivity, success and long-term health of your enterprise.